Dive Guides: Great White Sharks at Guadalupe Island, Mexico

 Ninja Insider Tips

-And last one – pack a hoodie or jacket and comfy sweatpants.
-This is northern Baja not the tropics like Cabo – it can be a bit cooler than most would expect – especially in the mornings and evenings.
+Also you should pack a hoodie or jacket and comfy sweatpants.
+This is northern Baja – not the tropics like Cabo – it can be a bit cooler than most would expect – especially in the mornings and evenings.
 So it’s nice to have some comfy layers you can throw on.
 And last one – make sure to send me some of your shots and let me know how the trip was!
 You’re gonna love it out there.
 Cheers ninjas!

 Dive Trip Quick Recap – TL:DR